ji-podhead/Grafana-11.5-with-Prometheus-and-Docker-Compose/README.md

         - ./grafana/provisioning/alerting/default.yml:/etc/grafana/provisioning/alerting/default.yml
 ```

-### grafana environment variables
+### grafana environment variables in docker compose
 - we can set certain grafana environment variables in the compose file
-- the values for this can be set in the .env folder
+- the values for this can be set in the .env folder as we explained before
 ```yml
 ...
       environment: